DerekPascarella/Dreamcast-FMV-Auto-Subber/README.md

 ## Changelog
 - **Version 1.3 (2025-01-14)**
-    - Added error-handling when attempting to process SFD with no audio stream.
+    - Added error-handling when attempting to process SFDs with no audio stream.
     - Rewrote video dimension detection and scaling logic to intelligently account for videos of any resolution.
 - **Version 1.2 (2024-11-01)**
     - Fixed bug where `font_face`, `font_color`, and `outline_color` configuration options could be erroneously flagged as invalid.